-Today’s finest multifamily developments boast movie theaters, communal gardens, laundry service, and even coworking space in many cases.
+Today’s finest multifamily developments boast movie theaters, communal gardens, laundry services, and even coworking spaces in many cases.

 Decluttering is key for getting the best price for your home when it is time to sell.
-There is proof that sellers get substantially more if they stage their home.
+There is proof that sellers get substantially more if they stage their homes.

 10. Video marketing is here to stay.

 Buyers expect to see videos of the homes they want to buy.
-Virtual tours are a necessity.
+Thus, video marketing and virtual tours are a necessity.

 1. Carrot predicts that millennials will be responsible for 20 million additional households in the U.S. by 2025.

-Plagued in early adulthood by poor job prospects, crippling student debt and a devastating recession, millennials are finally coming out from under the many challenges that made it difficult to buy their first home.
-Now in their late twenties and thirties, this large group of consumers is poised to become a sizable economic force in the 2019 housing market.
+Plagued in early adulthood by poor job prospects, crippling student debt, and a devastating recession, millennials are finally coming out from the many challenges that made it difficult to buy their first home.
+In their late twenties and thirties, this large group of consumers is poised to become a sizable economic force in the 2022 housing market.

-Home buying Institute cites Zillow’s prediction that home values will increase 4.1 percent in 2019, slowing from a 6.6 percent rate over the previous year.
-Home prices have simply gotten too expensive for the majority of buyers in high-end markets which explains part of the reason for lower sales figures.
-While price gains are generally viewed favorably by investors, eventually they are forced to align with market conditions that will always respond to supply and demand levels.
+Home buying Institute cites Zillow’s prediction that home values will increase 4.1 percent in 2022, slowing from a 6.6 percent rate over the previous year.
+Home prices have gotten too expensive for most buyers in high-end markets, which explains part of the reason for lower sales figures.
+While price gains are generally viewed favorably by investors, eventually, they are forced to align with market conditions that will always respond to supply and demand levels.

 While rental rates generally trend upwards in housing markets where purchase prices are rising rapidly, they are still considered to be a more practical alternative for many buyers anxious about paying too much for a home in a hot market.